Edwardius/ed-eddy-edward-braindump/content/Roboting/C++/Construction and Lifetime.md

-5These are concepts and specifiers that deal with construction, lifetime, and memory management.
+These are concepts and specifiers that deal with construction, lifetime, and memory management.

 ## RAII (Resource Acquisition is Initialization)